-Many Americans see government regulation of guns as a curse, but there was a time when they thought curses controlled their weapons.
+Many Americans see government regulation of guns as a curse.
+There was a time when they thought witches controlled their weapons with curses.

 Thomas Mellon, father of Andrew Mellon, explains such peculiar habits of German farmers in his 1885 memoirs, “Thomas Mellon and His Times”: